Integrate Your Google Cloud Platform Databases with Your Wix Site

 The collection displays the tables.
 If your table contains the _id, _createdDate, _updatedDate, and _owner fields, you can add data to the table directly from the CMS.

 Important: The CMS does not currently support deleting from external collections.
-You can delete records from your collection using the wix-data.remove() function or an HTTP REST call.
+You can delete records from your collection using Wix Data's remove() method.

 The external connection and its collections are displayed under External Databases.

-You can now use any of the wix-data and wix-dataset APIs with this collection as well as connect repeaters and tables to your MySQL, Postgres, MsSQL, BigQuery, and Spanner databases.
+You can now use the Wix Data API with this collection as well as connect repeaters and tables to your MySQL, Postgres, MsSQL, BigQuery, and Spanner databases.

-Try the following Velo code to query your external data:
+Try the following Wix Javascript SDK code to query your external data using your collection name and table name:

 Copy